UCN-DMAB-0920-group-1/3-sem-hotel-booking/README.md

-# 3-sem-hotel-booking
-A hotel booking system, built with asp.net
+A hotel booking system, built with ASP.NET core 5 and WPF